-I debated Public Forum for Poly Prep in Brooklyn NY.
-I was OK at debate.
-Some fun facts:
+I debated in PF for Poly Prep in Brooklyn NY.
+I was pretty good.

-The second rebuttal should, as a rule, respond to all offense on the flow.
-I prefer second speaking teams respond to terminal defense and overviews as well, but I feel less strongly about defense than about offense.
+The second rebuttal should respond to all offense on the flow.
+I prefer second speaking teams also respond to terminal defense/overviews, but defense won't count as dropped until after summary.

-I default neg (i.e vote neg if there is no offense) on positive statement resolutions only.
+I default neg on BOP positive statement resolutions.